fredlcore/BSB-LAN/README.md

 Die deutsche Fassung dieser Datei gibt es <A HREF="https://github.com/fredlcore/bsb_lan/blob/master/README_de.md">hier</A>.

-LAN Interface for Boiler-System-Bus (BSB), Local Process Bus (LPB) and (with just basic functionality) Punkt-zu-Punkt-Schnittstelle (PPS/H-Bus) designed for Arduino Mega 2560 with Ethernet-Shield for web-based controlling Elco Thision, Brötje and similar heating systems, including logging to Micro-SD-card.
+LAN Interface for Boiler-System-Bus (BSB), Local Process Bus (LPB) and (with just basic functionality) point-to-point-interface (PPS/H-Bus) designed for Arduino Mega 2560 with Ethernet-Shield for web-based controlling Elco Thision, Brötje and similar heating systems, including logging to Micro-SD-card.

 This hardware/software combination should in principle work with all BSB- and LPB-based heating systems and has been tested in real life with the following heating systems: